blue trimmer line spool and the cap

 Source: Family Handyman

 Budget: Thinner lines are cheaper than thicker ones.
-Consider your budget and how often you'll use the trimmer before making a purchase.
+Before making a purchase, consider your budget and how often you'll use the trimmer.

 Use this guide chart to pick the right trimmer line size for your trimmer.